NCBI-Hackathons/GeneHummus/my-vignette.md

     #> [1] "10332700 protein containing domains B3_DNA, Auxin_resp, and AUX_IAA"
     #> [1] "10332698 B3_DNA and Auxin_resp domain-containing protein"

-### Protein ids
+### Collect protein ids

-Now we'll get the whole proteins ids with any of those SPARCLE architectures.
+Now we'll get all proteins ids with any of those SPARCLE architectures.
 For that, we use the `getProteins` function.
 Depending on your dataset this step may take from seconds to 3-5 minutes.
 To avoid errors in the HTTP2 framing layer, it is recommended to run the following